t1/deployer/docs/reference.md

 - `group-id`: Defaults to the variable [`default.group-id`](#vars).
 - `artifact-id`: Defaults to the name of the deployment.
 - `version`: Mandatory.
-- `vars`: The map of variables passed into a `bundle`; forbidden for other types.
-Defaults to an empty map.
+- `instances`: The map of instance names to a map of variables passed into a `bundle`.
+Defaults to a single empty-named entry with an empty map.

 ### `log-handlers`